george-mcintyre/aida-pva/docs/1_00_User_Guide.md

 ### From Matlab
 The java libraries available to matlab have been updated and new functions have been added:
+- @ref edu.stanford.slac.aida.client.AidaPvaClientUtils.AidaPvaStruct() "AidaPvaStruct()" - A structure to pass as the value argument to @ref edu.stanford.slac.aida.client.AidaPvaClientUtils.pvaSet() "pvaSet(value)", or to a request builder returned from @ref edu.stanford.slac.aida.client.AidaPvaClientUtils.pvaRequest() "pvaRequest(channel)" in a @ref edu.stanford.slac.aida.client.AidaPvaRequest.with() ".with(name, value)" or @ref edu.stanford.slac.aida.client.AidaPvaRequest.set() ".set(value)" call.
-- @ref aidapvainit.m "aidapvainit" - initialise matlab for EPICS and AIDA-PVA
+- @ref aidapvainit.m "aidapvainit" , @ref aidapvafninit.m "aidapvafninit" - initialise matlab for EPICS and AIDA-PVA
 - @ref ezrpc.m "ezrpc(nturi)" - use EasyPVA to call AIDA-PVA data source over EPICS rpc
 - @ref edu.stanford.slac.aida.client.AidaPvaClientUtils.pvaGet(String) "pvGet(channel)", @ref edu.stanford.slac.aida.client.AidaPvaClientUtils.pvaGet(String, AidaType) "pvGet(channel, type)", @ref pvaGetM.m "pvaGetM(channel [, type])" - use aida-pva-client to get a value using AIDA-PVA over EPICS rpc
 - @ref edu.stanford.slac.aida.client.AidaPvaClientUtils.pvaRequest() "pvaRequest(channel)" - get a builder to create a request to AIDA-PVA.
 Can build requests for execution with aida-pva-client, EasyPVA, or PvaClient.